hannesdelbeke/brain/How to deploy to a GitHub environment.md

+---
+sentiment:
+- 5
+sentiment-hash: a01378a0
+sentiment-label:
+- factual
+tags:
+- technical
+- work
+---

 ## How to deploy to a GitHub environment
 Which adds a big green `environment` button on the front page of your [[GitHub]] repo.
 Example [repo](https://github.com/plugget/plugget-qt)